A guide for tackling the common dilemma of what to pack for India.

 Many cheaper hotels often don’t have lifts either, so carrying a back pack up several flights of stairs is easier than hauling up a wheelie bag.
 That said, hotels often offer the services of a porter to carry luggage.
 Remember the porters expect a tip.

 I use a duffel bag like this for my travels.
-A bag like this has shoulder straps, which means it can be carried comfortably like a backpack, however it opens up from the side more like a suitcase.
+This type of bag has shoulder straps, which means it can be carried comfortably like a backpack, however it opens up from the side more like a suitcase.

 The major problem I find with traditional backpacks is that clothes get lost forever at the bottom of the bag!